faserxx/TAG/README.md

 # Terminal Adventure Game

 A terminal-based text adventure game built with xterm.js.
 Experience interactive storytelling through a familiar command-line interface, with support for creating custom adventures through an administration mode.
+This project is 100% created with AI, Kiro specifically, and it was created for the hackaton Kiroween at DevPost (https://devpost.com/software/tag-terminal-adventure-game-on-steroids)

 ## Quick Start